 Cannabis advocates argue that legalization helps curtail teen use by making marijuana more difficult to obtain.
 By hindering the illegal market and implementing serious penalties on regulated cannabis businesses for selling to minors, cannabis becomes less accessible to those who are underage.

 Like elsewhere in the U.S., the opioid crisis affects Colorado.
-From 2000-2016, 4027 Coloradans have lost their lives to the opioid overdose epidemic, according to the Colorado Department of Public Health & Environment.
-However, statistics suggest that the legalization of marijuana in Colorado has a positive effect on opioid abuse.
+Between 2000 and 2016, 4027 Coloradans lost their lives to the opioid overdose epidemic, according to the Colorado Department of Public Health & Environment.
+However, statistics suggest that the legalization of marijuana in Colorado has a positive effect on rates of opioid abuse.